 The TIOSEBON uses a mesh design, making it extremely lightweight and breathable.
-This also has a sleek and compact design that won’t feel clunky or as if it was weighing you down during long walks.
-This also makes the shoes extremely flexible, so they’re able to move in the direction of your foot comfortably.
+This also has a sleek and compact design that won't feel clunky or as if it weighed you down during long walks.
+This also makes the shoes extremely flexible, so they're able to move in the direction of your foot comfortably.

 Its elasticated collar allows for the shoes to be comfortably slipped on without the risk of grinding your feet or toes against the top line.
 This stylish approach to the shoe fastening is becoming very popular and drastically increases the convenience of the walking shoes.